Lucasalb11/Blinkpay/blinkpay/mobile/BlikPayMobile/README.md

 ---

-**🎉 Ready for Mobile Payments**: BlikPay Mobile brings the power of Solana payments to your pocket with a native, secure, and user-friendly experience! 📱✨
+**🎉 Ready for Mobile Payments**: BlinkPay Mobile brings the power of Solana payments to your pocket with a native, secure, and user-friendly experience! 📱✨